 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that. -Martin Luther King, Jr.

-I remember renewing my driver’s license at the department of motor vehicles when I turned 40.
+I remember renewing my driver’s license at the Department of Motor Vehicles when I turned 40.
 At that time, I still considered myself a young man.
 The clerk and I discussed the military and age requirements while she finalized my paperwork.
 I told her I would happily still serve my country if they needed me.
 She responded, “Honey, if they start drafting people your age, we’re all in trouble.”

 Just as there are some things we can’t do once we get older, there are also some things we can’t do once we get to heaven.
-Many people I work with in spiritual counseling want this life over quickly so they can go home to heaven and be free of pain, difficulties, and problems.
+Many people I work with in my spiritual counseling practice want this life over quickly so they can go home to heaven and be free of pain, difficulties, and problems.
 But the truth is, every moment of our experience on earth in material form is a gift for us to do things we can’t do in heaven.
-This life isn’t meant for us to get out of quickly, but for us to experience the power of Christ’s love and life in us and through us.
+This life isn’t meant for us to get out of quickly but for us to experience the power of Christ’s love and life in us and through us.

-Love an enemy
+1. Love an enemy

 You can’t love an enemy in heaven because you’ll have no enemies there.
 That’s why it’s heaven.
 There’s only love, compassion, joy, and acceptance in heaven.
 The opportunity to love an enemy is in the here and now.
 To experience what it’s like to love someone who has made you their enemy is part of this existence.
 You’re here to experience and share that kind of agape love.
 It’s why you live and breathe.

-A former coworker decided he didn’t like me because I had been a pastor previously for many years.
-He did everything he could for six years to get me fired, get under my skin, or sabotage my work.
-In time, I learned that the only weapon I had was the love of God living in me.
-I began to love that man through my actions, and God gave me opportunities to do it.
-By the time I left the company, we were not only friends, but this man was my biggest supporter at the firm.
-Everyone understands the language of love.
-The question is whether you’ll let love do its work.
+A former coworker decided he didn’t like me because I had been a pastor for many years.
+He did everything he could for six years to get me fired, get under my skin, and sabotage my work.
+In time, I learned that my only weapon was the love of God living in me.
+I began to love that man through my actions, and God gave me opportunities to do so.
+By the time I left the company, we were not only friends, but this man became my biggest supporter at the firm.

-Bless those who curse you
+2. Bless those who curse you

 Everyone in heaven loves each other, so there’s no opportunity to bless those who curse you.
 The word “curse” in Greek is better translated as “condemn.”
 It means speaking badly about someone without reason.
 Instead, Jesus says to bless that person.
 The word for “bless” in Greek is the root of the word “eulogy,” which means to speak well of.
 When someone gives a eulogy, the purpose is generally to speak well of the person and their life.

 In return for someone condemning you unjustly, your response is to speak well of them, whether they deserve it or not, according to Jesus.
 Why?
-Because that’s why you’re here in human form on this earth, to experience what it’s like to speak well of someone who condemns you.
+Because that’s why you’re here in human form on this earth: to experience what it’s like to speak well of someone who condemns you.
 And when people condemn you, it’s also your opportunity to love them.

-Do good to those who hate you
+3. Do good to those who hate you

 The word for “good” could be translated as “beautiful, lovely, or praiseworthy.”
 The term “hate” is better understood as “intimidation through threats and false accusations.”
 Early Christians experienced this from the Jews, who practiced Judaism, and the Gentiles, who were pagans.
 These Christians were misunderstood, intimidated, and threatened with false accusations.
-Jesus says let your actions toward them be beautiful, lovely, and praiseworthy.
+Jesus says to let your actions toward them be beautiful, lovely, and praiseworthy.

-What?
-Are you kidding me?
-Let me clear a few things up.
+Let me clarify a few things.
 No one is asking you to endure physical or verbal abuse in a cycle of domestic or other violence.
 What Jesus is communicating can’t be done through self-effort.
 It goes beyond your determination and wanting to do the “right” thing, whatever that is.

-Pray for those who spitefully use you and persecute you
+4. Pray for those who spitefully use you and persecute you

 The word for “persecute” in Greek could be understood as “zealously persecute with all haste.”
 It’s the idea of a hunter pursuing his prey.
 In this case, to do so out of spite.
 Jesus says to pray for such a person.
 In the Jewish mindset of Jesus’ time, you only prayed for your family, friends, and the nation, which was always for their protection, health, and well-being.